dobromir-hristov/vuecommunity/docs/guide/learning/learning-platforms.md

 The videos have top notch quality and go in-depth for the specific topic.
 If you are just starting out, there is a great [Introduction to Vue.js](https://frontendmasters.com/courses/vue/) that will bring you up to speed in no time.

-Their instructors are industry leaders, with the creator of Vue himself, Evan You, leading a [course](https://frontendmasters.com/courses/advanced-vue/) there.
+Their instructors are industry leaders, with the creator of Vue himself, Evan You, leading an [Advanced Vue](https://frontendmasters.com/courses/advanced-vue/)course there.
 Definitely worth checking out!

 ### Egghead.io
 [Egghead.io](https://egghead.io/) offers high quality content by a group of working web development professionals and open source contributors.
 They provide concise and dense video courses on some of the best tools in the industry.

 Their videos are straight to the point and deliver knowledge that you can use today.
 If you don't have time for long hours of tutorials, Egghead offers a wealth of bite-sized courses that pack more information in a fraction of the time.

 Egghead instructors are industry veterans with years of practical, from-the-trenches experience building real software at all scales.
+Some of the tutorials include [Building Offline-First Progressive Web Apps (PWA) in Vue.js](https://egghead.io/courses/offline-first-progressive-web-apps-pwa-in-vue-js) as well as other tutorials featuring [Nuxt](https://egghead.io/search?query=nuxt) and [How to Use TypeScript to Develop Vue.js Web Applications](https://egghead.io/courses/use-typescript-to-develop-vue-js-web-applications)

 ### Codecourse
 [Codecourse](https://codecourse.com) is a learning platform whose mission is to help you to learn to code with relaxed, easy to follow tutorials.

 Their videos are great and focus on practical projects to get you ahead.
 Rather than just teach theory, they are focused on real code to inspire your next project.
 For Laravel Developers that want to learn Vue, this is a great place to start!

+Their [Vue learning path](https://codecourse.com/subjects/vue-js) showcases tutorials that will take you from a beginner to an advanced level.
+If you've learned Vue already, you might want to add [State management with Vuex](https://codecourse.com/paths/state-management-with-vuex) to your toolkit and manage complex state with ease.

 ### Tutsplus
 [Tutsplus](https://code.tutsplus.com/) platform is a Self-Directed Learning approach which offers tutorials both in video and written format.

-They have a [Getting Started With Vue](https://code.tutsplus.com/courses/get-started-with-vue?_ga=2.249695878.1001344378.1552350393-1424732692.1551971444) course if you are new as well as a collection of great articles if you are looking for somthing specific.
+They have a [Getting Started With Vue](https://code.tutsplus.com/courses/get-started-with-vue) course if you are new as well as a collection of great articles if you are looking for something specific.

 The instructors are experienced and well-versed in the topics they teach.

 ### Pluralsight
 [Pluralsight](https://www.pluralsight.com/paths/vue) is a technology learning platform whose mission is to publish high quality, relevant, and timely online training courses for serious developers, IT and creative pros.

 The videos are top quality and are taught progressively from beginner to advanced level, so you don't have to bother if you are learning the wrong way.
+If you don't know what Vue is, don't worry, the [Vue.js: Big Picture](https://www.pluralsight.com/courses/vuejs-big-picture) course will tell you what you need to know to get started with Vue.js and you can start [Developing Faster with the Vue CLI](https://www.pluralsight.com/courses/vue-cli-developing-faster) so you feel like a pro!

 The instructors are leading experts that have years of experience behind them and work for some of the biggest tech companies.